srobo/docs/simulator/index.md

 ### Prerequisites

 You need to download and install [Webots](https://cyberbotics.com/#download) (the download is around 1.5GB).
 This is the platform we run our simulation in.
+The simulator supports version "R2021a" of Webots, and will show warnings for incorrect versions.

 #### Python Version